Believo!

-Believo! is the debut album by the indie rock band Enon.
+Believo! is the debut studio album by the indie rock band Enon.
 It was released in 2000 on See Thru Broadcasting.
 The second pressing of the vinyl edition included a bonus 7" record.
-The out-of-print album was reissued by Touch and Go Records in 2007.
+The out-of-print album was reissued by Touch and Go Records in 2007 and 2023.

 Critical reception

 Cincinnati CityBeat called the album "a rollicking slab of head-turning, style-juggling wax," writing that "a hydrant's flow of ideas percolate themselves into skewed pop songs."
 Exclaim! wrote that "with a disparate fusion of down and dirty guitar rock aesthetic, funky vibes and totally organic grooves, this NYC-based trio could well be the North American answer to the Beta Band."
 The Washington Post wrote that Believo! "is cutting-edge cut-up pop that surprises—in songs like 'Get the Letter Out'—by daring to be tuneful."
 The Stranger deemed it "a punchy, melody-packed blend of techno, new wave, and pop punk."